-ASD encourages research, testing and practical trials of PQC algorithms while NIST finalises the standardisation process.
+ASD encourages research, testing and practical trials of PQC algorithms.
 Research into the further development of PQC algorithms will be a practical and cost-effective step towards securing real-world communications in the presence of a CRQC.
 More broadly, including outside of cryptographic applications, Australian industry is encouraged to continue research and development of quantum technologies.
 This should include practical vulnerability research to better understand the risks associated with employing quantum technologies.